 University policy has been established with the objective of protecting the real value of the endowments by limiting the amount of income made available for spending and requiring the reinvestment of income not made available for spending.
 The investment policy has set the real rate of return objective of at least 4% over 10-year periods, net of all investment fees and other expenses, while taking an appropriate amount of risk to achieve this target, but without undue risk of loss.
 The amount made available for spending must normally fall between a range of 3% and 5% of the fair value per unit of the endowment pool.
-In any particular year, should net investment income be insufficient to fund the amount to be made available for spending or if the investment return is negative, the amount that is made available for spending is funded by the accumulated reinvested income.
+In any particular year, should net investment return is negative, the amount that is made available for spending or if the investment return is negative, the amount that is made available for spending is funded by the accumulated reinvested income.
 However, for endowment funds, where the fair value of the endowment is below the donated capital and does not have sufficient accumulated reinvestment income, endowment capital is used in the current year as this is deemed prudent by the University.
 This amount is expected to be recovered by future net investment income.
-As at April 30, 2024, there were no endowments with a deficiency, where the fair value is below the original gift value.
-As at April 30, 2023, there were 256 endowments with the original gift value of \$91 million that had a fair value of \$89 million, and a deficiency of \$2 million.
-In fiscal 2024, \$9.97 (2023 - \$9.55) per unit of LTCAP was made available for spending, representing 4% (2023 - 4%) of the five-year average fair value per unit of the endowment pool.
+As at April 30, 2025, there are 142 endowments with the original gift value of \$43 million that have a fair value of \$42 million and a deficiency of \$1 million.
+As at April 30, 2024, there were no endowments with a deficiency, where the fair value was below the original gift value.
+In fiscal 2025, \$10.63 (2024 - \$9.97) per unit of LTCAP was made available for spending, representing 4% (2024 - 4%) of the five-year average fair value per unit of the endowment pool.